Cruising the Aegean: Turkey and the Greek Isles

 Smithsonian Journeys / PONANT Experience: Each cruise will be accompanied by two Smithsonian Journeys Experts.
 An excursion or activity is included in each port of call.
 You may have a choice of excursions in many ports, so that you can delve more deeply into subjects that interest you.

-- Turkey: Step back in time in storied ancient cities along the Turkish coast, exploring the Library of Celsus and fresco-covered villas in Ephesus as well as the once-powerful city of Pergamon.
-In 2026, choose to visit the 5,000-year-old ruins of Troy or the infamous World War I battlefield of Gallipoli and its poignant cemeteries.
+- Turkey: Step back in time in storied ancient cities along the Turkish coast, exploring the Library of Celsus and fresco-covered villas in Ephesus.
+Then, choose to visit the 5,000-year-old ruins of Troy or the infamous World War I battlefield of Gallipoli and its poignant cemeteries.

 - Patmos: Learn about the exile of John the Theologian on the World Heritage site of Patmos, and visit the monastery and cave associated with the saint.